AMS AERO – Maintenance Training Organization

 Aerospace Management and Support P.C.C. in addition to its founding work, implements through its Maintenance Training Organization (MTO) appropriate training courses and examinations leading to a category B1 and B2 license validated by Hellenic Civil Aviation Authority (HCAA) EL.147.0018, as defined by the European Aviation Safety Agency (EASA part-66 ).

-Our team is dedicated in developing / implementing these training courses that are tailored to provide students with the knowledge and skills needed to pursue a career as a qualified aircraft maintenance technician (B1 Engineer or B2 Avionics) in general aviation industry.
+Our team is dedicated to developing/implementing these training courses that are tailored to provide students with the knowledge and skills needed to pursue a career as a qualified aircraft maintenance technician (B1 Engineer or B2 Avionics) in the general aviation industry.

-In addition to basic B1 and B2 courses, we offer on type specific Initial Maintenance training courses for business aircraft (Bombardier Challenger 604/605, Bombardier Global, Bombardier CRJ, Learjet 60XR, Gulfstream G650/ER, Gulfstream G550, Boeing 737 Classic, Boeing 737 NG).
+In addition to basic B1 and B2 courses, we offer type-specific Initial Maintenance training courses for business aircraft (Bombardier Challenger 604/605, Bombardier Global, Bombardier CRJ, Learjet 60XR, Gulfstream G650/ER, Gulfstream G550, Boeing 737 Classic, Boeing 737 NG).

 Our courses combine theoretical and practical sessions with 45% of the training being practical, with the course duration dependent on the license category.

 The EASA Part-66 approved category B1 or B2 course has a duration just less than 2 years.

 The first year of the course covers the modules common to both B1 and B2 license categories.